Lab 00: Prerequisites and Environment Setup

 Docker Desktop — Download from docker.com or install via a package manager:

-winget install Docker.DockerDesktop
+# Windows winget install Docker.DockerDesktop -

-GitHub CLI — Install the gh CLI:
+GitHub CLI — Install the

-Azure CLI — Install az:
+Azure CLI — Install

 PowerShell 7+ — Install the latest PowerShell: